 Co-Founder and Executive Director

-PCPP accepts funding from institutional and private donors, including the Philip and Edith Leonian Foundation, Howard Greenberg and the Trust of Marvin and Alma Glickman.
+PCPP is funded by institutional and private donors.
+Major funders to date include Howard Greenberg, the Phillip and Edith Leonian Foundation, and the Trust of Marvin and Alma Glickman.